amartin755/sshTunnelGui/README.md

-# Stechuhr
+# sshTunnelGui

-A tiny utility for tracking of working time.
+A GUI for configuration of SSH port forwarding tunnels.

 ## Build instructions
-Stechuhr has been successfully compiled on fedora linux (x64) with gcc and on windows with MSVC.
+sshTunnelGui has been successfully compiled on fedora linux (x64) with gcc and on windows with MSVC.
 Theoretically it should also be compilable with other C++17 compilers, but this was never tested.

 ### Dependencies